Korostiv

-Local government–Korostivska village council.
+Local government is administered by the Korostivska village council.
 Its population is 933.

 The first record of Korostiv dates back to 1518.

 Until 18 July 2020, Korostiv belonged to Skole Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Skole Raion was merged into Stryi Raion.

 Monuments of architecture

-The village has two objects listed among architectural monuments of Stryi district.
+The village has two buildings listed as architectural monuments of Stryi district.